‘St. Louis’ Bears? Illinois rep. wonders amid stadium talks - NewsBreak

 The report offers some uncertainty as to whether the Bears might stay around Chicago long-term without an approved tax incentive to speed up the new stadium process.

 Todd Maisch, president of the Illinois Chamber of Commerce, tells the Chicago Sun Times, “I think it needs to happen by the end of this session.
-If not, you’re going to start to have other states make their cases on why the Chicago Bears should be the St. Louis Bears.”3 from Indy arrested after poaching deer in Sullivan County
+If not, you’re going to start to have other states make their cases on why the Chicago Bears should be the St. Louis Bears.”

 The Bears have a large backing in northern Illinois, but not allegiance to NFL teams elsewhere in the state varies, according to recent research from VividSeats.com .
 The Chiefs are considered the most popular team for much of the St. Louis area and Metro East counties, per Vivid Seats.